damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 ## History

-*Here it is welcome to acknowledge the existing sources that have been used in this project with locations?*
+*Here it is welcome to acknowledge the existing sources that have been used in this project with locations*

 ```
 - Initiators of the original project